Succotash recipe

 • Tad of butter and a large slosh of cream

-If all members of the family have disgustingly low cholesterol, then some light cream; otherwise just a little butter.
+If all members of the family have disgustingly low cholesterol then some light cream will round it off; otherwise just a little butter.
 Actually the fat increases the absorption of the phytosterols.
-This who follow our slow-food, made fast philosophy will have no need for statins.
+Those who follow our slow-food, made fast philosophy will have no need for statins.

 2. Toss in the young mealie-cob and cook it hard for about another five minutes.